elliotwaite/thumbnail-rating-bar-for-youtube/README.md

    * Go to: https://console.developers.google.com/projectcreate

-   * Enter a name for the project (can be anything you want, for example "YouTube Data API Key").
+   * For "Project name" enter any name you want, for example "YouTube Data API Key".

+   * For "Location" leave it as "No organization".

    * Then click the "CREATE" button.

+   * This will start creating a project and you'll see a progress wheel around the notification icon.
+Once the project has finished being created, continue to the next step.

 2. Enable the YouTube Data API v3.

    * Go to: https://console.cloud.google.com/apis/library/youtube.googleapis.com

    * Then Click the "ENABLE" button.

+   * This will display a progress wheel, and then take you to a page with a button that says "CREATE CREDENTIALS", but DON'T CLICK IT, instead follow the link in the next step.

 3. Create an API Key.